TERREMEMBER/znbase/docs/content/v1.3/admin/ysqlsh.md

 ## Overview

-`ysqlsh` is a command line interface (CLI), or shell, for interacting with YugabyteDB through [YSQL](../../api/ysql/).
+`ysqlsh` is a command line interface (CLI), or shell, for interacting with ZNbaseDB through [YSQL](../../api/ysql/).
 It is derived from [`psql`](https://www.postgresql.org/docs/11/app-psql.html), the PostgreSQL shell.

 ## Download

-`ysqlsh` is installed as part of YugabyteDB and is located in the bin directory of Yugabyte home.
+`ysqlsh` is installed as part of ZNbaseDB and is located in the bin directory of ZNbase home.

 ## Example